8 Beautiful Summer Flowers for Decks and Patios

 Tuberous begonias are happiest when grown in filtered shade, producing big, richly colored blossoms packed with velvety (and edible!) petals.
 To make the most of their blooms, invest in big tubers, use peat moss to keep the roots moist and disease-free, and fertilize the soil weekly.
 If you take care of these annuals, you can replant them in clean pots the next spring.

 A rich blue pigment makes these flowers popular for outdoor hanging baskets.
 “There are few blues more intense and gorgeous than those found on annual lobelia,” says Better Homes and Gardens.
 “The cascading type is stunning, like a sapphire waterfall, spilling from window boxes or pots.”
 Scale the blooms back in the summer, and they will flourish in their full glory again in the fall.
-Check out these tips for planting beautiful window boxes.

 Also known as the “fairy fan flower,” these colorful annuals are adored thanks to their unique, fan-like shape.
 They also stand up to heat and drought and are insect resistant, which makes them a no-hassle option during sweltering summer days.

 Although geraniums are frequently used as gorgeous lining for gardens, “few flowers look as good in a pot as these do,” according to Southern Living.
 “They blend handsome foliage with large clusters of show-stopping blossoms in colors of red, pink, rose, salmon, orange, lavender violet, or white.”
 Opt for zonal geraniums, whose leaves contain a burgundy ring, as they sport sturdier and more shatter-resistant blooms.
 Here’s how to make annual flowers thrive.